Search Knowledge Base by Keyword

 - Installation.
-Install the measuring system with recommended hardware and instructions.
+Install the measuring system with all recommended hardware and according to all instructions.

 - Visual Checks.
-Employ a practice to routinely conduct visual checks on the measurement device system, its assembly and wiring.
+Establish a practice of routine visual checks on the measurement device system, its assembly and wiring.

 - TO 32-1-201, Technical Manual: Care, Use and Maintenance; Measuring Tools, Class 5200, March.
 1997